SBcodeMaster/subtitle2textConverter/README.md

     in it

     positional arguments:
-    fileLocation          Complete FileDirectory/Folder or a single filename,(Enclose it inside quotations " ")
+    fileLocation          Complete FileDirectory/Folder or a single filename(Enclose it inside quotations " ")

     optional arguments: